gomson/Vulkan-Example/readme.md

 It is the same triangle.
 However it use a vertex buffer and a "good" memory management with the "DeviceAllocator" class

+## Triangle With Uniform Buffer

+This part had a little change.
+I removed the "not copyable" things from a lot of classes.
+The PipelineLayoutTriangle manages how to bind the uniform buffer to the pipeline.